floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/02-artifacts.typ

 In software engineering, requirements documents and models are used to formally describe the requirements of a software system following the specification of the business or stakeholder requirements @software_requirements_specification.
 They include functional and non-functional requirements, use cases, user stories, and business process models.
 Approaches using requirements documents and models as input for the microservice candidate identification algorithm often times need to pre-process the documents to extract the relevant information, as they are not intended to be directly read by a machine. /* TODO: find reference */
-In many cases, requirements documents and models for legacy systems are no longer available or outdated, which makes this approach less suitable for automated microservice identification.
+In many cases, requirements documents and models for legacy systems are no longer available or outdated, which makes this approach less suitable for automated microservice candidate identification.

 #cite_full(<amiri_2018>) and #cite_full(<daoud_etal_2020>) modeled a software system as a set of business process using the industry standard #acr("BPMN"), using the machine-readable XML representation as input for the algorithm.
 #cite_full(<yang_etal_2022>) tackled requirements engineering using problem frames @jackson_2000.
 Problem frames are a requirements engineering method, which emphasizes the integration of real-world elements into the software system @yang_etal_2022.

 Some approaches use schematic requirements documents in XML format as input for the algorithm, as described by #cite_full(<saidi_etal_2023>).
- The latter use domain-driven design techniques to extract functional dependencies from the software design as starting point in microservice identification.
+ The latter use domain-driven design techniques to extract functional dependencies from the software design as starting point in microservice candidate identification.
 #cite_full(<li_etal_2023>) employed an intermediate format containing a precise definition of business functionality, generated from validated requirements documents.

 ==== Design documents